rick-blok/P1-Meter-ESP8266-EmoncCMS-Mindergas/README.md

 You need to connect the smart meter with a RJ12 connector.
 This is the pinout to use
 ![RJ12 P1 connetor](https://github.com/rick-blok/P1-Meter-ESP8266/blob/master/RJ12.png)

-Connect GND->GND on ESP, RTS->3.3V on ESP and RxD->any digital pin on ESP.
-In this sketch I use D5.
+Connect GND->GND on ESP, RTS->3.3V on ESP and RxD->D7.
 Some meters require a pullup (~1kOhm) on RxD.